cwiegert/Klipper-Autotune-Neptune-Base/README.md

   2)  Modifying the autotune.py code to use the python2 packages (or we can push the edited file from this repo)
   3)  installing the python2 backport modules and the tmc*.py files which are compatible with the Autotune.py code

-## 1) Follow the instructions below starting at Klipper TMC Autotune
+## 1) Run this single command instead of installing from the TMC_Autotune git repo.
+This wget command replaces the install file
   ## Modified 1/10/2026, run this install command and install file instead of the adnrewmcgr install script
   ```
     wget -O ~/install-Elegoo-Firmware.sh https://raw.githubusercontent.com/cwiegert/Klipper-Autotune-Neptune-Base/main/shell%20scripts/install-Elegoo-Firmware.sh && bash ~/install-Elegoo-Firmware.sh